Fermionic vacuum polarization induced by a non-Abelian vortex: Fermionic condensate

 the final result for the renormalized FC can be written as:

 where we have adopted the notations

 Because \eqref{FC4} is an odd function of $m^{(\pm)}$, the FC vanishes for massless field.

-We can express Eq. \eqref{FC4} in terms of the parameter $z=g_Y/m$, defined as the ratio between the coupling constant, $g_Y=g_2h_0$, defined below \eqref{Hamilt0} and the mass.
+We can express Eq. \eqref{FC4} in terms of the parameter $\delta=g_Y/m$, defined as the ratio between the coupling constant, $g_Y=g_2h_0$, defined below \eqref{Hamilt0} and the mass.
 It reads,

+We can investigate the behavior of the above expression in the region $mr<<1$.
+Using the expression for the Macdonald function for small argument \cite{Abra}, we get,

-At large distance from the string, i.e., for $mr>>1/|z\pm1|$ and for $q\geq2$, the dominant contribution in the \eqref{FC5} comes from the term $k=1$.
+Moreover, at large distance from the string, i.e., for $mr>>1/|\delta\pm1|$ and for $q\geq2$, the dominant contribution in the \eqref{FC5} comes from the term $k=1$.
 So, for the leading term we find

-For $1\leq q < 2$ the sum over $k$ does not exist and the integral terms are suppressed by the factor $e^{-2|1\pm z|mr}$.
+For $1\leq q < 2$ the sum over $k$ does not exist and the integral terms are suppressed by the factor $e^{-2|1\pm \delta|mr}$.

-We also can see that for $z=0$, \eqref{FC5} reproduces previous result \cite{Saha14}; in addition, admitting $\alpha=0$, we get the expression given in \cite{Mello13}.
-For fixed $mr$, in the limit $z\to\pm 1$, the leading order in \eqref{FC5} is,
+We also can see that for $\delta=0$, \eqref{FC5} reproduces previous result \cite{Saha14}; in addition, admitting $\alpha=0$, we get the expression given in \cite{Mello13}.
+For fixed $mr$, in the limit $\delta\to\pm 1$, the leading order in \eqref{FC5} is,

-In Fig. \ref{fig01} we exhibit the behavior of the FC as function of $z$ for $\alpha=1/2$ (left plot) and $\alpha=0$ (right plot), considering different values of $q$.
-Because \eqref{FC5} is a even function of $z$ we assume only this parameter in the interval $[0, \ 1]$.
+In Fig. \ref{fig01} we exhibit the behavior of the FC as function of $\delta$ for $\alpha=1/2$ (left plot) and $\alpha=0$ (right plot), considering different values of $q$.
+Because \eqref{FC5} is a even function of $\delta$ we assume only this parameter in the interval $[0, \ 1]$.
 Moreover, we take $mr=1$.
-As we can see the module of the intensity of the FC increases with $q$ for a given value of $z$.
+As we can see the module of the intensity of the FC increases with $q$ for a given value of $\delta$.

-Figure \ref{fig02} presents the dependence of the FC as function of $\alpha$ for different values of $z$, cosidering $mr=1$ and $q=3.5$.
-By this plot we see that the intensity of the FC is larger for $z=0$ and $\alpha=0$, i.e., in absence of interaction between the fermionic field with the scalar one, $\chi^a$, and the magnetic flux.
+Figure \ref{fig02} presents the dependence of the FC as function of $\alpha$ for different values of $\delta$, cosidering $mr=1$ and $q=3.5$.
+By this plot we see that the intensity of the FC is larger for $\delta=0$ and $\alpha=0$, i.e., in absence of interaction between the fermionic field with the scalar one, $\chi$, and the magnetic flux.
+The physical explanation for this result resides in the fact that for massless field \eqref{FC5} vanishes.
+So, for a given $\alpha$, considering $\delta\neq 0$ there is an imbalance between the contributions of both effective masses, decreasing the magnitude of FC.